MicrosoftDocs/msteams-docs/msteams-platform/overview-solution.md

 A Teams app brings your users the advantages of a collaborative workspace.

 As a platform for building apps, Teams offers the full range of apps and toolkits.
-From planning your app to distributing it, the Teams framework supports you at every stage.
+From planning your app to distributing it, the Teams platform supports you at every stage.

 :::image type="content" source="../msteams-platform/assets/images/overview/teams-overview.png" alt-text="Illustration of Teams app building framework" border="true":::